phyloref/phyloref-ontology/README.md

 IRIs, deployment and versioning
 -------------------------------

 The Phyloreferencing Ontology uses as its base IRI `http://ontology.phyloref.org/phyloref.owl`, which is served by GitHub Pages from [`docs/phyloref.owl`](./docs/phyloref.owl).
-This file is only updated upon a new release of this ontology.
-Thus, it may not be identical to [`./phyloref.owl`](./phyloref.owl), whose latest development version can be found in the `master` branch.
-We recommend using the canonical IRI.
+The demonstration A-box ontologies use `http://ontology.phyloref.org/demo/[Demo Name].owl` as their base IRI.
+All of these IRIs are resolvable.
+A full list of demonstration ontologies can be found in the [`docs/demo`](./docs/demo) directory.

-The demonstration A-box ontologies use `http://ontology.phyloref.org/demo/` as their prefix, but can be imported from `http://ontology.phyloref.org/[Demo Name].owl`.
-A full list of demonstration ontologies can be found in the [`docs/`](./docs) directory.
+Files served from `http://ontology.phyloref.org` (i.e. those in the `docs/` directory) are only updated upon a new release of this ontology.
+Development versions of these ontologies can be found in this repository, and may be different from the files available at the canonical IRIs.

 [1]: http://dx.doi.org/10.1080/106351591007453 (P. C. Sereno, “The logical basis of phylogenetic taxonomy.,” Systematic Biology, vol. 54, no. 4, pp. 595–619, Aug.
 2005.)